hrbigelow/DiffDock/README.md

 [91648, 123648, 85248, 92676, 73472, 108800]
 ```

-I concluded from this the leak was on a per-batch basis rather than per-batch.
+I concluded from this the leak was on a per-batch basis rather than per-problem.
 I
 then did lots of ablation experiments to narrow it down further, testing on both CPU
 and GPU.
 I finally isolated the problem to the fact that original DiffDock code was
 instantiating models and loading checkpoints for each inference.
 I then made changes